 What information can my company see when I enroll my device?

-When you enroll a device into management, you are giving your company permission to view certain pieces of information on your device to help protect the corporate data on the device.
+Your company cannot see your personal information when you enroll a device with Microsoft Intune.
+When you enroll a device, you give your company permission to view certain pieces of information on your device, such as device model and serial number.
+Your company uses this information to help protect the corporate data on the device.

 - Calling and web browsing history

 - Pictures, including what's in the photos app or camera roll

 What your company might be able to see: